Dos And Don’ts of Using Gradients in Logo

 Don’t: Using unnecessary gradients, and making the logo look like some kid designed it without giving in any thought.

-Designing the logo for yourself or outsourcing it for any third-party client always remember to make it look professional and not chaotic.
+Designing logos with gradients for yourself or outsourcing it for any third-party client always remember to make it look professional and not chaotic.
 It should be relevant to the client’s requirement and unnecessary things should not be added for the sake of crowding the design.
-The angles and viewpoints of your gradient should be carefully designed.
+The angles and viewpoints of your gradient logo should be carefully designed.
 The blending of colors should look effortless and smooth.
-Always remember to modify your gradient in a pattern that has something to do with the foundation logo and the brand and nothing should be added without any relevance.
+Always remember to modify your gradient logo in a pattern that has something to do with the foundation logo and the brand and nothing should be added without any relevance.

 Do: Make your gradients in a pattern that is print-friendly.

 As the designs of the gradient logo can be a bit complex in comparison to simple black and white color designs.
 So, one has to make sure the quality of the gradient logo is designed so that the printed design is at its best quality and it doesn’t look distorted.
 Editors like Adobe can help in resolving problems in this field.
 It is important to create a design of high quality from the start.

 The endpoint is that you are using logo gradient color exclusively on your website.
 You never know that the logo designed for your client’s company makes it to the top and then for different media platforms the same logo would be used so make sure the logo you design is very customizable and optimum in quality and uniqueness.
 Lastly, everything on your design should be relevant and professional.